 The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as labor, accessories and equipment.
 This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum claim amount.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to speak with your local Milford solar panel installers directly.
+More information about the new Inflation Reduction Act can be found here.
+To understand how the new Clean Energy Credit might apply to you, get in touch with your local Milford solar installers.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these may include rebates, tax credits and more.
-These incentives may be distributed by the Connecticut government, or by your county or municipality.
-Some are available for a limited time, while others are ongoing.
+Some solar incentives are often also provided at the state and local level.
+As with federal incentives, these might include tax credits, rebates and more.
+Certain incentives are ongoing, while others may only be available for a limited time.
+They may be given by the Connecticut government, or by your county or municipality.

 Next Steps for Installing Solar in Milford